-We lastly evaluate the performance of the power-gated circuit (gated_NS) as a decoupling capacitance.
-In this measurement, all the chains in powered_NS were active (switching), while all the chains in gated_NS were inactive.
-A 50MHz clock signal was given to powered_NS, and the power supply noise was measured with a gated oscillator which can attain higher time and voltage resolutions.
+cuit (gated\NS) as a decoupling capacitance.
+In this measurement, all the chains in powered\NS were active (switching), while all the chains in gated\NS were inactive.
+A 50 MHz clock signal was given to powered\NS, and the power supply noise was measured with a gated oscillator which can attain higher time and voltage resolutions.
+The voltage resolution was below 10 mV at most voltages and the worst resolution was 30 mV with 400 ps time resolution.
 The transmission gates for power gating were off, and the difference of the power supply noise was evaluated.

-Figure 14 shows VDD-VSS noise waveforms of simulation and measurement.
+Figure 16 shows VDD-VSS noise waveforms of simulation and measurement.
 Let us compare the maximum drops comparing the body-tied groups of TEG3 and TEG4 with the body-gated groups of TEG1 and TEG2.
 The voltage drops of the body-gated groups are clearly larger those of the body-tied groups in simulation, and this tendency is consistently with the measurement, expecially of TEG2.
 This result validates our expectation that the well capacitance in body-tied circuits contributes as decoupling capacitance even in the sleep mode.